i-steve/Quiz/README.md

-# This is a simple iOS Quiz application, in which MVC pattern is used.
+# This is a simple iOS Quiz application.